salt-die/truth_tables/README.md

 # truth_tables

 Create pretty-printed truth tables and abstract syntax trees from boolean expressions!
+Installation is as easy as `pip install truth_tables`.

 Example usage: